ClickHouse/clickhouse-docs/docs/en/guides/improving-query-performance/sparse-primary-indexes.md

 - The last index entry (‘mark 1082’ in the diagram below) is storing the maximum values for the primary key columns of granule 1082 from the diagram above.

 - Index entries (index marks) are not based on specific rows from our table but on granules.
 E.g. for index entry ‘mark 0’ in the diagram above there is no row in our table where <font face = "monospace">UserID</font> is <font face = "monospace">240.923</font> and <font face = "monospace">URL</font> is <font face = "monospace">"goal://metry=10000467796a411..."</font>, instead, there is a granule 0 for the table where within that granule the minimum UserID vale is <font face = "monospace">240.923</font> and the minimum URL value is <font face = "monospace">"goal://metry=10000467796a411..."</font> and these two values are from separate rows.

+- The primary index file is completely loaded into the main memory.
+If the file is larger than the available free memory space then ClickHouse will raise an error.
 :::